 Major cost overruns on any construction project are frequently due to poor forecasting of the costs and inherent risks in a contract at tender stage.
-And this in turn means that poor estimating can impact the economic feasibility of any proposed construction project.
+And this in turn means that poor construction estimating can impact the economic feasibility of any proposed construction project.

 That is why construction estimating is considered to be one of the most important of all of the practical aspects of construction management.
 There are many, sometimes complex issues to consider when estimating the cost of a construction project and there are a number of key elements that come into play with each of these issues which can dramatically shape the entire estimating equation.